 Whether it’s for a graduation requirement, induction into the National Honors Society or because they have some spare time on the weekends, your teen may need to volunteer at some point.

 To help your teens get active in the community, here are some local organizations that readily accept help from teen volunteers.

 Note: Listed below are the hours of operation for each organization.
 Be sure to check online or call ahead to confirm volunteer shift availability.

 - Address: 220 E. Ann St., Ann Arbor

 - Phone: 734-995-5439

-- Hours: Not accepting new volunteers as of February 2019; check ahead for next availability
+- Hours: Check ahead for next availability